Hollywood Deportation Defense Lawyers

 - The date and place of removal proceedings

-- Information of certain rights and responsibilities
+- Information about certain rights and responsibilities

 - Certificate of service